JasperVerheul/horizontal-deceleration-forces/README.md

 + tendon forces (patellar, Achilles)

 The dataset and processing methods are described in more detail in our [Journal of ... publication](https://).

+## Licensing
+All data files in this repository are available under the Apache-2.0 License (see the [LICENSE file](https://github.com/JasperVerheul/hybrid-muscle-tracking/blob/main/LICENSE) for more details).